dixonliang/haskell_probability/README.md

 ## Coin Flip

 In the probability Package, one of the programs included is Dice which replicates the uniform distribution of rolling dice or die.
 I used this template to create a similar program, but for flipping a coin.
 As with the Dice program, a uniform distribution is applied in the constructor.
-Instead of modeling six sides, we simply model the two sides of a coin, with 1 being Heads and 2 being Tails.
+Instead of modeling six sides of a dice, we simply model the two sides of a coin, with 1 being Heads and 2 being Tails as per below.

 ```
 coin :: Dist Coin
 coin = Dist.uniform [1..2]
 ```
+Similar to the Dice program, we can call for the probaility of "twoHeads" which isn't too interesting but demonstrates the functionality of the program.
+As seen from the code below, we can see that "twoHeads" is part of the class "Probability".
+The implementation draws on twoCoins, which is of class "Dist" which we defined earlier.
+We simply set, these two Coins to "1" which is Heads; of course it would be exactly the same if we want Tails.
+The probability is then simply done with a lifting function and is just the product of the two, which we see when running ghci is 1/4 (1/2 * 1/2).

 ```
 twoHeads :: Probability
 twoHeads = (==(1,1)) ?? twoCoins

+-- | product of independent distributions
+twoCoins :: Dist (Coin,Coin)
+twoCoins = liftM2 (,) coin coin
 ```
 ```
 ghci> twoHeads
 1 % 4
 ```
+Things get more interesting when we look at "heads".

 ```